wckdouglas/fastq-tools/README.md

 ---
 ###sam2fastq
-sam2fastq.py is a script to extract unmapped reads from sam file and write it in fastq format.
+sam2fastq.py is a script to extract reads from sam file and write it in fastq format.

 	usage: samtools view <mapped.bam> | scripts/sam2fastq.py - > <out.fq>